vihervirveli/vihervirveli/README.md

 ### Hello Internet 👋

-- 🔭 I’m currently in my 1st year of studying IT at JAMK
+- 🔭 I’m currently in my 1st year of studying IT at JAMK!
-- 🌱 I’m currently learning: networks, projects, math
+- 🌱 I’m currently learning: networks, projects, digital techniques, math
+- 💬 Ask me about my [latest code project](https://github.com/vihervirveli/portfolio/tree/master/AI_and_Python/covid_info_search)
+- 🤔 I’m looking for help finding a summer job
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/maarit-salo/)
-- 🤔 I’m looking for help finding a summer job

 <!--
 **vihervirveli/vihervirveli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.